Anne Tiernan

-Professor Anne Tiernan is from Brisbane, Queensland, Australia.
-Tiernan is a writer, educator, political scientist, and consultant in areas of public administration, public policy and research analysis.
+Anne Tiernan is from Brisbane, Queensland, Australia.
+She is a writer, educator, political scientist, and consultant in areas of public administration, public policy and research analysis.
 She is known for her research expertise in policy and has presented at conferences both nationally and internationally.
 She has a regular weekly radio slot on 'Weekends with Tim Cox' on 612 ABC Brisbane.
-Tiernan is currently the Professor at the Centre for Governance and Public Policy at Griffith University and Fellow of ANZSOG.
+Tiernan is currently a professor at the Centre for Governance and Public Policy at Griffith University and fellow of Australia and New Zealand School of Government (ANZSOG).

 Education

-Professor Anne Tiernan attended high school at St Rita's College, Clayfield, and studied Politics and Government at Griffith University.
+Tiernan attended high school at St Rita's College, Clayfield, and studied politics and government at Griffith University.

 Career

-Tiernan began her early career working in government both at a Commonwealth and Queensland level in both consultancy and teaching capacities.
-Some of her roles have included Commissioner at the Queensland Crime and Corruption Commission, and Member of the Board of Commissioners of the Queensland Public Service Commission.

-Tiernan was a member of the Board of Directors, St Rita's College between 2013 and 2015.

-Tiernan was appointed as Professor of Australian Government and Politics at The University of Melbourne between July 2015 and November 2016.
+Tiernan began her career working in government both at a Commonwealth and Queensland level in both consultancy and teaching capacities.
+Some of her roles have included commissioner at the Queensland Crime and Corruption Commission, and member of the board of commissioners of the Queensland Public Service Commission.
+From 2013 to 2015 Tiernan was a member of the board of directors, St Rita's College.
+She was appointed professor of Australian government and politics at the University of Melbourne between July 2015 and November 2016.
+She was the founding director of the Griffith University Policy Innovation Hub.
+She is dean of the Griffith University Business School.

-Tiernan appeared at an event for the 2017 Brisbane Writers Festival in Brisbane, Queensland, Australia.
+Tiernan appeared at an event for the 2017 Brisbane Writers Festival in Brisbane, Queensland.